cmcunningham27/Professional-Portfolio/README.md

 * The main complication I ran into was realizing that I cannot get all the information I need for each small project from the API.
 So, I needed to create a Switch to make sure the correct link was applied for the deployed App.
 One of the projects does not have a deployed version, as it is only Back-End in the terminal.

 ## Features
+* In the future I would like to have a separate page for each project that will include detailed information about the process.
+On the page the user will find the links for the deployed App and GitHub repository.
+Thus, the Projects Page would only have the Project name and image.

 ## Questions
 [GitHub Profile](https://github.com/cmcunningham27)